MarceloAron/Astroclimes/docs/source/setup.rst

 	:guilabel:`filename_em_line_spec` =
 	file name (with path) of the model emission line spectra.

+	:guilabel:`opacities_directory` =
+	path to subdirectory where molecular cross-sections are stored.

 	:guilabel:`obs_directory` =
 	path to subdirectory where observations are stored.